AntonioND/gbt-player/README.rst

 Changelog
 ---------

+- Version 4.2.0 (2022/5/11)

+  - GBA-only release.
+  - Refactor `s3m2gbt`, specially error handling.

+    - Use Python exceptions.
+    - Any unknown effect causes an exception.
+    - Don't export unused patterns.

+  - Refactor player.
+Group variables on a per-channel basis.
+  - Fix notes with no defined volume (this time it's for real, unlike in 4.1.0).

 - Version 4.1.1 (2022/5/6)

+  - GBA-only release.
   - Add sample S3M modules for vibrato and channel 3 instrument change.
   - Make samples of channels 1 and 2 more accurate.